-Boat owners are responsible for keeping vessel ventilation systems in operating condition, which means making sure that ventilation openings are free of obstructions, that ducts are not blocked, and that blowers, if equipped, operate properly.
+Boat owners are responsible for keeping vessel ventilation systems in operating condition.
+This means making sure that ventilation openings are free of obstructions, that ducts are not blocked, and that blowers if equipped, operate properly.

 On most outboards, the ventilation system is very basic and consists mostly of a pair of clamshell vents affixed to the gunwales.
 These vents, one facing forward, the other facing aft, allow air to enter and exhaust the bilge and tank compartments.
 Its simplicity requires little care or maintenance, but the vents should be checked before every voyage.